solana-foundation/solana-improvement-documents/proposals/0127-get-sysvar-syscall.md

  * Retrieves a slice of data from a sysvar and copies it to VM memory.
  *
  * @param sysvar_id The identifier of the sysvar to retrieve data from.
- *                  It should be a single byte representing the sysvar.
  * @param var_addr  VM memory address to copy the retrieved data to.
  * @param offset    The offset to start copying data from.
  * @param length    The length of data to copy, in bytes.